Get 30 days of Campaign Donut Free

 After a little bit of research I discovered that anyone, in fact, could have their own branded short URL, including you!

-Beyond the visual appeal, there are a lot of features custom short URLs offer which can enhance your overall marketing efforts — not just your brand appearance.
+Beyond the visual appeal, there is a growing list of features a custom short URL can offer which can enhance your overall marketing efforts — not just your brand appearance.
 Dustin Stout has a great breakdown on custom short URL benefits along with a very in depth tutorial on maximizing Rebrandly.

 Visit a domain registrar (in this example we’re using GoDaddy) and start searching for the domain you want to use.